microsoft/reactxp/docs/_posts/2017-05-24-performance-tuning.md

 author: erictraut
 ---

 Performance tuning is an important part of any app development effort.
-In this article, I'll talk about some of the tools and techniques we used to identify and address performance bottlenecks within the ReacXP-based Skype app.
+In this article, I'll talk about some of the tools and techniques we used to identify and address performance bottlenecks within the ReactXP-based Skype app.

 One of the benefits of a cross-platform code base is that many performance improvements benefit all platforms.